Syed-Abdul-Malik/Quiz-Game/README.md

-# Developed this quzi game code using python
+# Developed this quiz game code using python

 *****Requirements to play this game*****